ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 -Once the download is finish open up Oracle VitualBox  click on new and name it Windows 11  and go down to ISO Image and chose the file that you just download and open and it will file out the rest of te fields.(Make sure you do not click the box to skip Unattended Installation)

--next tab which is the unattended Install here select the login username and password.(Here im using Cyberman for the username and the password will be password1)
+-Next tab which is the unattended Install here select the login username and password.(Here im using Cyberman for the username and the password will be password1)

 -Next tab is the Hardware where you chose the Base Mermory and the Processors

-- Next tab hard disk here will see he have 80.00GB by default you cna keepthat and click finish.
+-Next tab hard disk here will see he have 80.00GB by default you cna keepthat and click finish.

 - Windows 11 should start running automatically if not just click it and click run.
 Once it starts go through the install  process by selecting language ,keyboard settings and select setup option after those three pages you will come to a Product Key page selet dont have product key and next.